herewithme/simple-taxonomy/readme.txt

 == Changelog ==

+* Version 3.1.3 :
+	* Fix a bug with custom taxonomy that not display on custom post types.
+	* Tested on WordPress 3.2
 * Version 3.1.2 :
 	* Fix a bug with select taxonomies on widget
 * Version 3.1.1 :